Information for Authors

 - A footnote defining any non-standard abbreviations.
 Guidance on abbreviations not requiring definition can be found here.

-This section is likely to be read by more people than the full paper, and many abstracting services use authors' summaries without modification.
+This section is likely to be read by more people than the full article, and many abstracting services use authors' summaries without modification.
 It is therefore important that this section is clear and comprehensible in its own right.
-The abstract should, if possible, introduce the subject in the first sentence and present the main conclusion in the last sentence: References should not be cited, and any non-standard abbreviations used must be defined.
+The abstract should, if possible, introduce the subject in the first sentence and present the main conclusion in the last sentence.
+References should not be cited, and any non-standard abbreviations used must be defined.
 Abstracts are unstructured for all journals, except JMM Case Reports.

 This should state the objectives of the work, but should not contain a detailed summary of the results.
 Authors should not assume that all readers will know why an area is worth studying; they should briefly make this clear.
 Previous relevant work should be sufficiently cited but this should not constitute a full review.

 Sufficient detail should be provided to allow the work to be repeated.
 The suppliers of chemicals and equipment should be indicated if this may affect the results.
 If the name of suppliers or equipment changes between your work and submission, please ensure this is clearly indicated.
 Suppliers' addresses should not be given unless this is considered essential for a particular reason.

 There should be sufficient subheadings to make clear how the work was organised, what the key questions being addressed were, how one experiment led to another, and perhaps what conclusions were reached.
 A reader should gain a clear picture of the work from the subheadings.